We partner with the top coach & train carriers to bring you the best deals.

 We help you find & compare the best buses & trains in one place.

-There is one daily train from Vancouver to San Francisco.
-Traveling by train from Vancouver to San Francisco usually takes around 27 hours and 28 minutes, but the fastest Amtrak train can make the trip in 26 hours and 30 minutes.
+On most days, there is one scheduled train that travels from Vancouver to San Francisco.
+The train trip from Vancouver to San Francisco is usually about 27 hours and 28 minutes long.
+However, traveling on the fastest Amtrak train can get you there in as little as 26 hours and 30 minutes.

 Which train should you take from Vancouver to San Francisco?